 EU/EEA Citizens

-Citizens of the European Union (EU), European Economic Area (EEA) countries, and from the European Free Trade Association (EFTA) nations have the right to live and retire in Portugal without the need for a visa.
+Citizens of the European Union (EU), European Economic Area (EEA) countries, and the European Free Trade Association (EFTA) nations have the right to live and retire in Portugal without the need for a visa.
 They can enjoy the same rights as Portuguese citizens in terms of residency.

-GCS-ICONS-47Non-EU Citizens
+Non-EU Citizens

-How to Retire in Portugal?
+How to retire in Portugal?

 Visas for retiring in Portugal